vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 API client is a library that handles sending requests to and handling responses from the eCommerce platform.

 :::warning
 Examples below use `axios` to handle HTTP requests.
-However, you can use other libraries if your platform uses GraphQL or have its own dedicated clients.
+However, you can use other libraries if your platform uses GraphQL or has its own dedicated clients.
 :::

 In terminal, go to `packages/api-client` and install `axios`: